Pylons-tech/pylons/TECHNICAL-SETUP.md

 ## Install goimports tool

-The `goimports` tool is used int the `make format` command taht is provided to developers.
+The `goimports` tool is used int the `make format` command that is provided to developers.

 To install `goimports` using the `go get` command: